 \subsection{Other related works}

 \textit{Last-iterate convergence of RL methods}.
-Much of the existing convergence guarantees for RL are w.r.t.~regret (i.e.~ergodic convergence) or best-iterate~\cite{li2025policy}.
+Much of the existing convergence guarantees for RL are w.r.t.~regret (i.e.~average-iterate convergence) or best-iterate~\cite{li2025policy}.
 Note that the best-iterate is not easy to compute in the data-driven setting.
-Recently, expected last-iterate convergence has recently been shown for policy gradient and Q-learning~\cite{ju2024strongly,chen2025non}, but no high-probability results were provided.
-High-probability, last-iterate convergence has been proven for approximate dynamic programming, where one estimates the state-action value function to high-accuracy and then applies the classic value or policy iteration~\cite{munos2005error,kakade2002approximately}.
-While this approach delivers $O(\epsilon^{-2})$ sample complexity, the results will have poor worst-case dependence on the discount factor when extending them to the online setting.
-Other works have examined last-iterate convergence in the harder constrained or multi-agent setting~\cite{ding2023last,cen2022faster}, but they either require a generative model or the true model.
+Recently, expected last-iterate convergence has been shown for policy-gradient and Q-learning~\cite{ju2024strongly,chen2025non}, but no high-probability results were provided.
+High-probability, last-iterate convergence has been proven for approximate dynamic programming, where one estimates the action-value function to high-accuracy and then applies the classical value or policy iteration~\cite{munos2005error,kakade2002approximately}.
+While this approach delivers efficient sample complexity, the results will have poor worst-case dependence on the discount factor in the online setting.
+Other works have examined last-iterate convergence in the more challenging constrained or multi-agent setting~\cite{ding2023last,cen2022faster}, but they either require a generative model or the true model.

 \textit{Exploration in episodic RL}.
 Another popular data generation model for RL is the so-called episodic setting.
-Here, the data generating process can be reset to a fixed initial state or distribution after a set period of time.
+Here, the data-generating process can be reset to a fixed initial state or distribution after a set period of time.
 Compared to the generative model, the episodic setting is less flexible because one cannot arbitrarily choose the starting point.
-On the other hand, it is stronger than the general online model since the data can be arbitrarily reset to obtain i.i.d.~samples.
-In this setting, sublinear regret bounds --- corresponding to $O(\epsilon^{-2})$ sample complexity --- have been developed~\cite{cai2020provably,jin2018q} to solve finite-horizon RL problems.
-Their sample complexities critically avoid exploration constants like $\Dexpl$ by applying bonus terms to explore under-explored actions (as done in multi-armed bandits~\cite{auer2002finite}) and resetting the state back to a target distribution.
-Such efficient results compared to the general online setting further cement the challenge in solving RL problems with an online model.
+On the other hand, it is stronger than the general online model since the data can be arbitrarily reset to obtain iid~samples.
+In this setting, sublinear regret bounds have been developed~\cite{cai2020provably,jin2018q} to solve finite-horizon RL problems.
+Their sample complexity critically avoids exploration constants like $\Dexpl$ by applying bonus terms to visit under-explored actions and resetting the state to a target distribution.
+Such efficient results, compared to the general online setting, further cement the challenge in solving RL problems with an online model.